 4. Personal savings

 You can put your own money into your company to purchase new software, bulk buy inventory, hire new staff, or do whatever you want to do.
-If you have personal savings, using these is quicker and cheaper than applying for business finance.
+If you have personal savings, using them can be quicker and cheaper than applying for business finance.

 You could also consider borrowing money from friends and family.